cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-date-and-time-difference-values.md

 `datepart`\
 The units in which `DATEDIFF` reports the difference between the _startdate_ and _enddate_.
 Commonly used _datepart_ units include `month` or `second`.

-The _datepart_ value cannot be specified in a variable, nor as a quoted string like `'month'`.
+The _datepart_ value can't be specified in a variable, nor as a quoted string like `'month'`.

 The following table lists all the valid _datepart_ values. `DATEDIFF` accepts either the full name of the _datepart_, or any listed abbreviation of the full name.